 Jakob’s PhD-project explores climate and energy transformations in European cities.
 Around 70% of energy use currently takes place in cities and the world is rapidly urbanizing.
 Jakob examines the role of intercity collaboration when innovations and policies for sustainable cities are conceived, circulated, adapted and implemented.
 He also looks at how sustainability initiatives affect justice and power relations and interact with the everyday life of urban dwellers.
 Jakob can be reached at firstname.lastname@example.org

 Kristin Edith Abrahamsen Kjærås

-Kristin´s PhD-project looks at trans-urban processes of policy making with reference to climate and energy transformation i European cities.
+Kristin´s PhD-project looks at trans-urban processes of policy making with reference to climate and energy transformation in European cities.
 The research involves developing better understandings of how urban policy is mobilized, learned and reassembled in and between cities with a particular focus on the geographies and effects of such processes.
 As cities are increasingly viewed as having a central role in advancing sustainable development it becomes relevant to question how such attempts takes place.
-Kristin can be reached at firstname.lastname@example.org
+Kristin can be reached at email@example.com

 Karin Lillevold is our research assistant and one of the administrative forces at SpaceLab.
 She assists in collecting data, doing interviews, and in general managing the research group’s projects.
-She is currently assisting on a research report about shared space and sustainable city development in Bergen.
-Karin holds an MA in Social Anthropology from the University of Bergen.
-She wrote her master thesis about national identity in Iceland with focus on understandings and meanings of landscape, nature and sense of place.
+She is currently writing about cultural heritage and urban sustainable development.
+Karin holds an MA in Social Anthropology from the University of Bergen, where she wrote about national identity in Iceland with focus on understandings and meanings of landscape, nature and sense of place.
 Karin can be reached at email@example.com

 Spacelab has a number of Masterstudents connected to our activities.